 Fishing Lake Colac

 This is a great location to target redfin with lures and soft plastics.
 Have a look at our detailed guide on the best lures and plastics when targeting Redfin.
 Great options include spinners, shallow diving minnows, curl tails and paddle tails.
 Both redfin and trout will actively take these. lightly weighed are a great option here for trout.
-So are smaller size tassie devils.
+So are smaller-sized tassie devils.
 Smaller Shallow diving hard body lures such as bullet lures, Daiwa double-clutch, Rapala Countdown series and Savage gear minnows are also excellent choices.

 Lake Colac Carp